An Automated Framework for Large-Scale Graph-Based Cerebrovascular Analysis

 \textbf{Atlas-Based Regional Analysis.}

-The cerebrovascular tree exhibits heterogeneous patterns across brain territories, motivating a region-based analysis across arterial territories.
-We enable such analysis by aligning an arterial atlas $\mathcal{A} = \lbrace T_i \rbrace_{i=1}^T$, which partitions the brain into $T$ arterial territories, with the original neurovascular image.
-This yields territory-specific masks defined as $M_i = M \cap T_i .$ Our framework supports two complementary analysis modes: \textit{whole-brain analysis}, performed on the complete graph \( G = (V, E) \) derived from $M$; and \textit{region-specific analysis}, performed on regional graphs $G_i = (V_i, E_i)$ derived from each $M_i$.
-This formulation enables the extraction of vessel features globally or within anatomical arterial territories.
+The cerebrovascular tree exhibits heterogeneous patterns across brain regions, motivating a territory-based analysis.
+To enable this, an arterial atlas $\mathcal{A} = \lbrace T_i \rbrace_{i=1}^T$, which partitions the brain into $T$ arterial territories, is aligned to the neurovascular image, yielding territory-specific masks $M_i = M \cap T_i$.
+Our framework supports two complementary analysis modes: \textit{whole-brain analysis}, on the full graph \( G = (V, E) \) derived from $M$; and \textit{region-specific analysis}, on regional graphs $G_i = (V_i, E_i)$ derived from $M_i$.
+This formulation enables global or arterial-territory-specific feature extraction.

 \textbf{Implementation Details}.
-Skeletonization, graph generation, and feature extraction are implemented in Python 3.10 with NumPy, SciPy, scikit-image, and NetworkX.
+Skeletonization, graph generation, and feature extraction are implemented in Python 3.10 with NumPy, SciPy, scikit-image, vedo, and NetworkX.
+Orphan connections are validated by a $30^\circ$ branching-angle constraint and a distance constraint $D>2.5$ mm.
+Graph geometry is refined via iterative Laplacian smoothing ($N_{iter}=2, \alpha=0.8$) and components with $<$ 7 nodes are removed.
 We employ the open-source 3D brain MRI arterial territories atlas proposed in~\cite{liu2023digital} ($T=30$).
-Atlas-to-image alignment is done through multi-step registration: brain extraction via FSL BET \cite{Jenkinson2012fsl}, reorientation to MNI space, atlas to structural image registration using FLIRT with mutual information, and structural image to neurovascular image co-registration.
+Atlas-to-image alignment is done through multi-step registration: brain extraction (FSL BET \cite{Jenkinson2012fsl}), reorientation to MNI space, atlas-to-T1w registration using FLIRT with mutual information, and T1w-to-TOF-MRA co-registration.
 Code and documentation are available in the project's repository\footnote{\href{https://github.com/i-vesseg/CaravelMetrics}{https://github.com/i-vesseg/CaravelMetrics}}.